Maricopa County community service agencies.

 Of particular focus is on assisting the elderly, unemployed, low income families with children and the disabled.
 However anyone can request help, regardless of age, gender, or background.
 Some of the assistance offered can include homeless prevention/rental assistance, free food, basic needs such as clothing, and more.
 Senior citizens in Maricopa County can also get help from the Maricopa County community service agencies.
 They may receive home delivered meals, home care, and assistance is also offered for their care givers.
 The goal is to help people gain stability from short term, crisis aid and also job opportunities, training and education.

 Rental and homeless assistance is widely available from the community service organizations.
 They first try to prevent homelessness by offering funds for paying rent, case management, information, housing vouchers, referral, and food programs.
+After that, other support may be arranged by Community Action.
 Additional grants may be offered for very short-term rental assistance (such as a motel voucher), relocation and stabilization services.

 The Maricopa County Weatherization Program can provide a free Home Energy Assessment.
 This will help low to moderate income home owners reduce energy usage and save money.
 Some of the more typical weatherization measures provided by community action agencies include air conditioner and upgrading insulation, installing energy efficient light bulbs, smoke alarms, insulation or repair or replace of water heaters.